prasannabhoite19/EDA-Analyst/README.md

 ## Features

 - Data loading and preprocessing
-- Automated data profiling
-- Visualization of distributions, correlations, and outliers
+- Visualization of distributions, correlations.
 - Summary statistics and insights

 ## Getting Started